SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa.md

 several case studies.
 Each of them focuses on a given issue and presents available options.

-As a prerequisite, the 3.1.2 scenario should be studied.
-The specification for each series included in the multi-document can be modified using the case studies presented in 3.2.1.
+As a prerequisite, the [*Simple seasonal adjustment of multiple time series scenario should be studied*](../case-studies/simplesa-muliple.html).
+The specification for each series included in the multi-document can be modified using the instructions from the [*Defining and modifying a specification*](../case-studies/detailedsa-spec.html) specification.
 Although the case studies presented in this section are intended for the datasets, they can be also performed for a single time series, provided that the analysis is done in a multi-document (the user is expected to follow the path *Statistical methods* → *Seasonal adjustment* → *Multi Processing* → *New*).

-Links to the appropriate parts of the *JDemetra+ Reference Manual* (2017) for detailed explanations on actions are provided when necessary.

 Once a seasonal adjustment process for multiple time series is initiated a relevant item appears in the main menu.
 It includes the following